aman-khurana/dynamo/README.md

 ### running the grader

-This project was a part of requirement for CSE 586 at University at Buffalo, therefore a grading script is also available which can be used to test the different features of the code.
+This project was a part of requirement for CSE 586 at the University at Buffalo, therefore a grading script is also available which can be used to test the different features of the code.
 The script checks for the following 6 phases(it takes about 20 minutes to check everything, as the checks are extensive)

 - Testing basic ops
 - Testing concurrent ops with different keys